-Education and training providers, including CTE instructors at public schools, are engaged with the workforce system through the SVWDB, local and sub-regional workforce focused groups, and through the region's Business Solutions Team (BST).
+Education and training providers, including Center for Technical Education (CTE) instructors at public schools, are engaged with the workforce system through the SVWDB, local and sub-regional workforce-focused groups, and the region's Business Solutions Team (BST).
 The BST engages education and training providers in discussions with employers about talent pipeline needs and works toward providing a full range of education, training, and employment services.